FlexMeasures/flexmeasures/documentation/dev/docker-compose.rst

     $ docker exec -it flexmeasures-worker-1 bash

-There, we add the price data, as described in :ref:`tut_toy_schedule_price_data`.
-Create the prices and add them to the FlexMeasures DB in the container's bash session.
+There, we'll now add the price data, as described in :ref:`tut_toy_schedule_price_data`.
+Copy the commands from that section and run them in the container's bash session, to create the prices and add them to the FlexMeasures DB.

 Next, we put a scheduling job in the worker's queue.
 This only works because we have the Redis container running ― the toy tutorial doesn't have it.
 The difference is that we're adding ``--as-job``: